yousefelassal/quote-cron/README.md

 > If you love life, don't waste time, for time is what life is made up of.

 > Take no thought of who is right or wrong or who is better than.
 Be not for or against.

+> When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.